Bimorph Lithium Niobate Piezoelectric Micromachined Ultrasonic Transducers: Design and Simulation

 The design process began with a comparison of PZT-5A, KNN, 36\% ScAlN, and different LN cuts, which motivated our approach.
 The LN material orientation was optimized for a fair comparison (Fig.~\ref{Orientation}), and utilized in COMSOL finite element analysis (FEA) to define design parameters while accounting for in-plane anisotropy in LN (Figs.~\ref{Crosssection_Enorm_Stress} and \ref{Shape}).
 Finally, the obtained parameters were used to predict the acoustic transducer's transmit efficiency.

 To justify the selection of X-cut LN for acoustic transduction, material FoMs were compared across incumbent piezoelectric platforms (Table~\ref{tab1}).
-The primary FoMs were the strain-charge piezoelectric coupling tensor coefficient (\(d_\textit{ij}\), in m/V), and the strain-voltage piezoelectric coupling tensor coefficient (\(g_\textit{ij}\), defined as \(d_\textit{ij}/\varepsilon_\textit{ii}^T\) in V/m/Pa), quantifying the mechanical strain generation due to an electrical input, and electrical field generation due to a mechanical input, respectively \cite{jaffe_piezoelectric_1965}.
-While \(d_\textit{ij}\) is widely adopted to evaluate the transmission efficiency, characterizing receiving sensitivity depends on the measurement configuration.
-Often, the stress-charge piezoelectric coupling coefficient (\(e_\textit{ij}\), in C/m\(^\text{2}\)) is preferred over \(g_\textit{ij}\) for materials with large capacitance densities, making charge read-out the optimum interfacing method with the device.
-However, LN's large \(d_\textit{ij}\) and low \(\varepsilon_\textit{ii}^T\) optimize the platform for voltage sensitivity.
-Consequently, we utilized \(d_\textit{ij}\) and \(g_\textit{ij}\) as transmit and receive FoMs, respectively.
-The open-circuit electrical permittivity \(\varepsilon_\textit{ii}^T\) and Curie temperature (\(T_C\)) served as secondary metrics to evaluate capacitance density and robustness.
+The primary metrics evaluated the material's piezoelectric response under different electrical and mechanical boundary conditions.
+The strain-charge piezoelectric coupling tensor (\(d\), in m/V), and the strain-voltage piezoelectric coupling tensor (\(g\), defined as \(d/\varepsilon^T\) in V/m/Pa) were used to quantify mechanical strain generation due to an electrical input, and electrical field generation due to a mechanical input, respectively \cite{jaffe_piezoelectric_1965}.
+While these tensors describe the material when it is free to deform, the stress-charge piezoelectric coupling tensor (\(e\), in C/m\(^2\)) relates the electrical field with stress when the material is clamped.
+Accordingly, \(d\) and \(e\) are widely adopted to evaluate material's transmit efficiency, depending on physical boundary conditions.
+On the other hand, characterizing receiving sensitivity depends on the measurement configuration.
+Often, \(e\) is preferred over \(g\) for materials with large capacitance densities, making charge read-out the optimum interfacing method with the device.
+As a result, \(d\), \(g\), and \(e\) were utilized as FoMs to characterize the material's piezoelectric response.
+The relative \(\varepsilon^T\) (\(\varepsilon_r^T\)) and Curie temperature (\(T_C\)) served as secondary metrics to evaluate capacitance density and robustness.